 Attach the rotary cutter to the tractor.
-Follow the procedure in "6.3 Attaching to Tractor" on page 33.
+Follow the procedure in "6.3 Attaching to Tractor".

-Note: Quick disconnect hydraulic couplers are not supplied with the unit.
+Quick disconnect hydraulic couplers are not supplied with the unit.
 If desired, these may be procured from a local equipment dealer.

-5.3.1 Leveling the Center Deck
+5.3.1 LEVELING THE CENTER DECK

-- With the cutter attached to the tractor, disengage the PTO and park on a level, hard surface.
+- 1. With the cutter attached to the tractor, disengage the PTO and park on a level, hard surface.
 Place the tractor gear selector in park or set the parking brake. - 2.
 Cycle the wheel lift cylinder several times to purge any trapped air and charge the hydraulic cylinder.